markxnelson/weblogic-cafe/content/posts/openshift.md

 OpenShift.
 This is not strictly a "how to" because I did take a few small short cuts, but I think that it is still (hopefully) pretty helpful.

 I am going to set up OpenShift Enterprise 3.11 on a single compute instance on Oracle Cloud Infrastructure (OCI), so I am using the "all in one" configuration.
 This means that the master and the worker node is on the same machine.
-This is not a production configuration, but it is fine for testing purposes.
+This is not a production configuration, but it is fine for testing and development purposes.

+## Overview

+Here's an overview of the process I will walk through in this post:

+* Prepare the OCI tenancy to run OpenShift - set up compartments, groups, policies, instance principals, and so on
+* Create a RHEL 7.4 custom image in OCI (since OCI does not provide any RHEL images)
+* Create a compute instance using that custom image
+* Install and configure OpenShift in that instance
+* Prepare my WebLogic Docker images
+* Install the WebLogic Operator for Kubernetes
+* Create some WebLogic domains
+* Explore the various other integrations like load balancing WebLogic clusters, exporting metric to Prometheus, and scaling clusters

+To follow along, you will need a RedHat subscription which includes RHEL and OpenShift Enterprise, and an OCI tenancy.

 ## Preparing your OCI tenancy to run OpenShift